 Freedom of expression and access to information

-Under this programme, MISA-Zimbabwe also conducts research on best practices and the regional and international instruments that promote the aforementioned rights towards the production of comprehensive alternative model laws, statements, fact sheets and position papers which serve as the organisation’s lobby and advocacy tools.
+Our research and analysis is informed by best practice and regional and international instruments to produce publications such as the Africa Media Barometer, So This Is Democracy and MISA’s Transparency Assessment.
+We also publish alternative model laws, statements, fact sheets and position papers which serve as our lobby and advocacy tools.

 In doing this, we are guided by Zimbabwe’s Bill of Rights and fundamentally, Sections 61 and 62 of Zimbabwe’s Constitution (PDF) which protect the right to freedom of expression and freedom of the media, as well as the right to access to information.